tylerlong/subx/README.md

 - As Michael found, `seal`, `freeze` & `preventExtensions`  all trigger `preventExtensions` and `defineProperty`.
     - should support defineProperty?
     - advanced feature, hold on
+    - definedProperty doesn't support parameter receiver.
+But we can save the receiver in `handler.get` & `handler.set`